BASCAP: Intermediaries can do more to combat counterfeiting and piracy

 Intermediaries-from express shipping firms through to online search engines-are now a central part of the global economy.
 They must ensure they have adequate systems in place to address growing counterfeiting and piracy risks.

-“We’ve identified a range of best practices from express shipping companies implementing robust monitoring frameworks, through to search engines implementing enhanced takedown systems for infringing content and websites.
-But more can-and must-be done to eliminate weaknesses that are currently exploited by criminal networks.
-With the publication of this study no company can now say ‘this is not my responsibility’ or ‘there is nothing we can do’.”
+ICC has identified a range of best practices from express shipping companies implementing robust monitoring frameworks, through to search engines implementing enhanced takedown systems for infringing content and websites.
+But ICC says more can-and must-be done to eliminate weaknesses that are currently exploited by criminal networks.
+With the publication of the study ICC said no company can now say ‘this is not my responsibility’ or ‘there is nothing we can do’.

 The study highlights how supply chain vulnerabilities currently put consumers at risk from unsafe and unauthentic products.
 According to the OECD more than US$250 billion in counterfeit goods moves across borders each year.
 When Internet infringements, in-country sales or indirect losses to governments and consumers are included, the estimated global impact of these illegal activities could add up to more than US$1.7 trillion annually.

-Mr Hardy concluded: “Intermediaries must make combatting counterfeiting and piracy a first-order priority.
+“Intermediaries must make combatting counterfeiting and piracy a first-order priority.
 We’ve seen intermediaries take steps to protect the supply chain from illicit and illegal activities in other areas-such as money laundering and the sale of narcotics.
-The challenge is to encourage all intermediaries to follow best practices and apply similar preventive measures to counterfeiting and piracy.”
+The challenge is to encourage all intermediaries to follow best practices and apply similar preventive measures to counterfeiting and piracy,” ICC said.

 “Our study shows this is achievable by using readily available technologies and standard business practices.
 The BASCAP recommendations should be seen as a starting point on how to embed best practices throughout supply chains and in online systems globally.
 We need rights holders and intermediaries to work together to make that happen.”